PaulGalm/HAVacuumTrajectory/README.md

 ## Configuration

 Use the Home Assistant UI to add the *Vacuum Tracker* integration.
-Select the vacuums you want to monitor and adjust the maximum number of stored locations or attribute names if necessary.
-By default the integration reads coordinates from the `position` attribute (first two values are treated as `x`/`y`).
-Override the attribute fields if your vacuum exposes coordinates differently.
+Select the vacuums you want to monitor and adjust the maximum number of stored locations or override the position attribute name if necessary.
+By default the integration reads coordinates from the `position` attribute and interprets the first two values as `x`/`y`.

 The integration creates one sensor per vacuum.
 Each sensor stores a `history` attribute containing a list of `{x, y, timestamp}` dictionaries representing the recorded trajectory.
 The sensor state is the number of stored points.